-It is assumed there is a right of way over neighbouring proprietors land for maintenance purposes.
-Full details should be confirmed by your conveyancer.
+It is assumed that there is a right of way to the rear of property for maintenance purposes.
+Your conveyancer should advise further.

-The seller has advised that a guarantee is available for the treatment of woodworm infestation.
-All documentation should be obtained.
+The seller has advised that Scotia Preservation & Maintenance Ltd have inspected the property commenting on dampness and woodworm.
+Their report should be obtained.